UniversalAvenue/reacon/README.md

       children: {
         {
           component: 'p',
-          children: 'This is a paragraf',
+          children: 'This is a paragraph',
         },
         {
           component: 'p',